 A commercial and a residential HVAC system, other than the core function that they have of producing that cold air that helps make our work and living comfortable, are very different.
 This is one of the important things to realize when you are in need of a repair.
 You want a professional that specializes in the type of HVAC system that you have.
 If you need a residential air conditioning Jacksonville FL repair, do not bring in someone who is an expert at commercial systems, focus on what you need.

 Package or Split System

 The biggest difference that you are going to see when it comes to a residential and commercial HVAC system is in how it’s made.
-A residential air conditioning Jacksonville FL system is going to be a split-system.
+A residential air conditioning Jacksonville FL system is going to be a split system.
 This is where you have a unit inside of the home that has the blower.
 This is likely going to be in the attic of the home.
-A condenser unit, where the fresh air is created from, is then going to be outside.
-The two units are going to work in tandem to act as the central air conditioning or HVAC system.
+A condenser unit, where the fresh air is created, is then going to be outside.
+The two units are going to work in tandem to act as central air conditioning or HVAC system.

 A commercial HVAC system works differently as there are not two different components to it.
 The way that these are made is in the form of what is known as a package system.
 In one cabinet you are going to have the blower, as well as the condenser altogether.
 With a commercial system, the only things that are going to be separate are going to be the ducts and dampers that deliver the air that it creates.

 A commercial HVAC system is going to be far more complex than residential air conditioning Jacksonville FL systems.
 This is of particular importance to note about the drainage system.
 A housing unit will usually have a condensation pan that drains to the outside.
 Commercial systems are far more elaborate than that though as there is going to be much more drainage required.
 Exhaust functions will also be far more intricate due to how the system has to perform to cool such larger areas.